tytydraco/yessleep/out/The_mutants_of_the_forest_Part_1.md

 "Can we... take a break?"
 I panted, genuinely impressed by the boy's agility and stamina.

 "Almost," he said, not seeming even a little tired.
 Then he slowed down and finally halted his run.
 He surveyed the area cautiously.
 I took a moment to study him.
-He couldn't have been older than 12, but he was fast and strong.
-He had brown hair and hazel eyes.
+He was fast and strong and had brown hair and hazel eyes.
 He appeared friendly, which didn’t go well with my memory of the dead man near the river.

 In one fluid motion, the boy sheathed both his own as James’s knife and pushed aside some leaves with his foot, unveiling a concealed handle.
 He pulled the handle, revealing the entrance to an underground hideaway with an eerie, creaking noise.